foss-for-synopsys-dwc-arc-processors/synopsys-tensorflow/tensorflow/lite/delegates/MetaWareNN/README.md

   ```

   #### Build Protobuf Library
-    * Download protobuf library version 3.11.3 from the egnyte link https://multicorewareinc.egnyte.com/dl/FjljPlgjlI
-    * Unzip and move the "libprotobuf.so" to "/path/to/synopsys-tensorflow/tensorflow/lite/delegates/MetaWareNN/builders/"
     * Required Protobuf Version - 3.11.3, Check with the following command,
       $ protoc --version
     * Install Protobuf version 3.11.3 with below set of commands